Marketing Through the Maze: The 5 Forces We Face in 2018

 The average tenure for chief marketing officers dropped from 44 months to 42 months, according to the 13th annual CMO tenure study by leadership consulting firm Spencer Stuart.
 “This represents a two-year decline of six months, or 13%, over the last two years.”

 Not only that, but Millennials—a key source of talent—are known to rotate jobs frequently as a growth strategy.
 “A recent Gallup report on the Millennial generation reveals that 21% say they’ve changed jobs within the past year, which is more than three times the number of non-Millennials who report the same.
 Gallup estimates that Millennial turnover costs the U.S. economy $30.5 billion annually.”
 So, you must quickly train and ramp Millennial talent before they hop to new ventures—all while maintaining consistent progress.

 Don’t forget.
 On top of managing your ‘people strategy’, you must thread the needle on expectations while digitally transforming, aligning to customer experience, knowing what content will drive engagement and choosing the right technology.
 Phew!
 It’s a tightrope walk.

 Welcome to the new normal for 2018

 The good news is that you’re not alone.
 To provide ideas and support, we’re launching two new blog series.
-The first will feature everyday heroes who have succeeded in adapting and thriving amidst these dynamics—starting with these portraits:
+The first features everyday heroes who have succeeded in adapting and thriving amidst these dynamics: